 12. Cylon information

-It will run the dependencies installation check and display the list of installed non-installed dependencies.
+It will display the information about Cylon program.
+It also performs the dependencies installation check and display the list of installed non-installed dependencies.

 It displays the 3 day weather forecast by wttr.in utility.